toyaokeke/NCAAMarchMadness/README.md

 2. Create methods for bulk insertions and deletions

 3. Build ML pipes using Spark RDDs to predict future tournament results

+4. Remove db file from git tracking (currently there for learning purposes)